confluentinc/examples/clickstream/docs/index.rst

        302	{"code":302,"definition":"Redirect"}
        302	{"code":302,"definition":"Redirect"}

 #.
-A third data generator is already running, this one for the user information.
+The third data generator is for the user information.
 Samples these messages in ``clickstream_users``:

    .. code:: bash